ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #create-instance-cli}
 {: cli}

-After you know the needed values, use them to run the `instance-create` command.
+After you know the needed values, use them to run the **`ibmcloud is instance-create`**  command.
 You also need to specify a unique name for the instance.

 Use the following steps to create a virtual server instance by using the CLI.